INRIA/scikit-learn-mooc/slides/linear_model.md

 Linear models work well if the classes are linearly separable.

-But sometimes the best decision boundary to separate classes is not well approximated by a line.
+However, sometimes, the best decision boundary to separate classes is not well approximated by a line.

-In such situations, we can either use non-linear models, or do transformations to the data, known as feature augmentation.
+In such a situation, we can either use non-linear models, or perform transformations on the data, known as feature augmentation.
 We will cover these in other lessons.

 ---
 .center[